Cancelling your Appointment

 Our practice area covers St. George, Speedwell, Kingswood, Soundwell, Hanham, Crew’s Hole and parts of Fishponds, Mangotsfield, Redfield and Whitehall.

 To register as a patient with Fireclay Health, you must live within our practice boundary - enter your postcode in our map tool below to check your eligibility.
-Smartphone users are recommended to use this link to open map tool in a new window or use landscape view and/or scroll to right.
+Smartphone users are recommended to use this link to open map tool in a new window.
 You can move map in any direction and zoom in/out as required.

 To register as a new patient, you have two options: